TAGU

 material time was actually the time when the Bankers Acceptance was

 drawn up and the sum in question was advanced.
-This is because this

-falls squarely on the respondent's shoulders.
+therefore falls squarely on respondent's shoulders.

 The